duplode/duplode.github.io/src/posts/_distributive.md

 - If `g` is distributive, though, knowing the values at all positions is enough to reconstruct the structure, as there is only one possible shape.
 That being so, it becomes possible to implement `reveal`, a left inverse for `elide`.

-A class separate from `Distributive` is needed because there is no way to squeeze the needed higher-rank type out of `distribute`. [^impredicative-types] Here are a couple instances of it:
+Here are a couple instances `Revealable`: [^impredicative-types]

-[^impredicative-types]: The definitions here are meant to be used with the `ImpredicativeTypes` GHC extension.
-If you want to try them on GHC 9.0 or older, it is probably better to adapt them to use a `newtype` wrapper around `(forall x. g x -> x) -> a` like the one below, so that `ImpredicativeTypes` is not needed:
+[^impredicative-types]: By the way, the definitions here are meant to be used with the `ImpredicativeTypes` GHC extension.
+If you want to try them on GHC 9.0 or older, it is probably better to adapt them for usage with a `newtype` wrapper around `(forall x. g x -> x) -> a` like the one below, so that `ImpredicativeTypes` is not needed:

     ``` haskell
     newtype Elide g a = Elide { runElide :: (forall x. g x -> x) -> a }